 But if you have problems getting your copy of Your Sampler, please message me at the “Contact us” link you’ll find at the very bottom of this page.

 Each issue has 60 pages, but information-dense ones that will actually help you.
-Remember, the magazine is free of all the ads, advertorials, affiliate links, food supplements, drugged bodybuilders, and other junk that usually clog up the magazines, websites, and social media of the world of muscle.
+Remember, the magazine is free of all the ads, advertorials, affiliate links, food supplements, drugged bodybuilders, and other junk that clog up most of the magazines, websites, and social media of the world of muscle.

 Membership costs a bargain US $8.95 (about £6.50 or €7.50) per month/issue and is risk-free.
 There’s no contract and you can cancel at any time.
 (Subscribers in the European Union will also be charged VAT.)